Experts for Pop-Up – One stop

 As a seasoned marketing agency, we have many years of experience in the conception, planning and realization of pop-up stores including the medialization of core messages and are Germany’s market leader in this segment.

-With over seventeen years of experience as an internationally operating agency, we offer comprehensive strategic consulting, innovative and goal-oriented concepts and a realization of brand experiences at the highest level – from the operative implementation through success control, locally or worldwide.
+With over nineteen years of experience as an internationally operating agency, we offer comprehensive strategic consulting, innovative and goal-oriented concepts and a realization of brand experiences at the highest level – from the operative implementation through success control, locally or worldwide.

 We are amongst the 15 top-selling event agencies.
 According to a recent survey by the economic magazine “brand eins”, we are one of the top 3 agencies for event and live communication in Germany.
 EAST END has about 55 employees in several locations.